linkeddatalayouts/linkeddatalayouts.github.io/_pages/layouts.md

 A `lidl:Composite` layout is made up of an ordered list of several parts or sub-elements, that we refer to as `lidl:Attributes`.

 For example, a simple RGB pixel layout can be described as follows.
+We will flesh out this simple example a bit later.

 ```
 @prefix lidl: <https://linkeddatalayouts.github.io/vocabularies/lidl.ttl#> .